KeithChamberlain/To_Loan_or_Not/README.md

 ## EDA of Loan Amount

 Loan Amount is theoretically a continuous variable.
-However, evident from the histogram is that there are sriations at whole numbers where consumers have a stronger tendency to apply for loans at.
+However, evident from the histogram is that there are striations at whole numbers where consumers have a stronger tendency to apply for loans at.
 Take a look at Figure 2.

 ![Histogram of Loan Amount](https://raw.githubusercontent.com/KeithChamberlain/To_Loan_or_Not/main/img/loan_amt_hist.png)